Medically reviewed by Drugs.com. Last updated on Sep 1, 2020.

-Patients should also be advised that if they develop an intercurrent ocular condition (e.g., trauma or infection), have ocular surgery, or develop any ocular reactions, particularly conjunctivitis and eyelid reactions, they should immediately seek their physician’s advice concerning the continued use of Lumigan® 0.01% and 0.03%.
+Advise patients that if they develop an intercurrent ocular condition (e.g., trauma or infection), have ocular surgery, or develop any ocular reactions, particularly conjunctivitis and eyelid reactions, they should immediately seek their physician’s advice concerning the continued use of Lumigan® 0.01%.

-Patients should be advised that Lumigan® 0.01% and 0.03% contains benzalkonium chloride, which may be absorbed by soft contact lenses.
-Contact lenses should be removed prior to instillation of Lumigan® and may be reinserted 15 minutes following its administration.
+Advise patients that Lumigan® 0.01% contains benzalkonium chloride, which may be absorbed by soft contact lenses.
+Contact lenses should be removed prior to instillation of Lumigan® 0.01% and may be reinserted 15 minutes following its administration.